pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Extended limits and failsafe supported

-Telemetry enabled for A1 (RxBatt), A2, RSSI, TSSI and Hub
+Telemetry enabled for A1 (RxBatt), A2, RSSI, TX_RSSI, TX_LQI and Hub.
+Lowest the TX_LQI value is best the quality link is, it's a good indicator of how well the module is tuned.

 Option for this protocol corresponds to fine frequency tuning.
 This value is different for each Module and **must** be accurate otherwise the link will not be stable.
 Check the [Frequency Tuning page](/docs/Frequency_Tuning.md) to determine it.